All Eyes On The 10Y Treasury Which Is Blowing Above 2.60%, Nears Gundlach’s ‘Redline’

 The meltup continues: European stocks edged higher as Asian shares traded mixed, while U.S. equity-index futures point another open in record territory.
 But today's story may not be stocks, but rather rates as U.S. bonds extended the Wednesday selloff with the 10-year Treasury yield climbing above 2.6% for the first time since March to help the dollar hold Wednesday's gain.

 The latest catalyst for the ongoing selling in the rates complex was China, and specifically the barrage of Chinese data reported overnight.
-For the better part of the past decade, “bad news was good news” for stocks as it meant more central bank support.
+For the better part of the past decade, “bad news was good news” for stocks as it meant more support.
 Now, good news is even better news – at least until central banks realize they can't withdraw, and the push into new record highs across global risk assets overnight is being attributed to the latest set of stronger than expected Chinese economic data released overnight, which beat across the board with the exception of sales.

 China GDP YoY BEAT: +6.8% vs +6.7% exp (+6.8% prior)